gianluca-mascolo/otpgui/README.md

 ## Usage

+Start OTP gui from your main menu.
 Select an otp to display from the dropdown menu.
-Just click over the otp code to copy it into the clipboard.
+Just click the otp code to copy it into the clipboard.
 Paste the otp code on the website requesting it.
 If you stay with the mouse over the code a tooltip with additional information about that otp is displayed.

 ## Configuration